-Anastrozole was tolerated in two controlled clinical trials (i.e., Trials 0004 and 0005), with less than 3.3% of the Anastrozole-treated patients and 4.0% of the megestrol acetate-treated patients withdrawing due to an adverse reaction.
+Anastrozole tablets were tolerated in two controlled clinical trials (i.e., Trials 0004 and 0005), with less than 3.3% of the anastrozole tablets-treated patients and 4.0% of the megestrol acetate-treated patients withdrawing due to an adverse reaction.

-The principal adverse reaction more common with Anastrozole than megestrol acetate was diarrhea.
+The principal adverse reaction more common with anastrozole tablets than megestrol acetate was diarrhea.
 Adverse reactions reported in greater than 5% of the patients in any of the treatment groups in these two controlled clinical trials, regardless of causality, are presented below: